18F/methods/_methods/content-audit.md

 ## Example from 18F

-- <a href="https://18f.gsa.gov/2016/05/19/content-debt-what-it-is-where-to-find-it-and-how-to-prevent-it-in-the-first-place/">"Content debt: What it is, where to find it, and how to prevent it in the first place"</a> Melody Kramer.
+- <a href="https://18f.gsa.gov/2016/05/19/content-debt-what-it-is-where-to-find-it-and-how-to-prevent-it-in-the-first-place/" class="usa-link">"Content debt: What it is, where to find it, and how to prevent it in the first place"</a> Melody Kramer.

 </section>

 <section class="method--section method--section--additional-resources" markdown="1">

 ## Additional resources

-- <a href="http://uxmastery.com/how-to-conduct-a-content-audit/">"How to Conduct a Content Audit."</a> UX Mastery.
+- <a href="http://uxmastery.com/how-to-conduct-a-content-audit/" class="usa-link">"How to Conduct a Content Audit."</a> UX Mastery.
-- <a href="https://www.braintraffic.com/blog/how-to-audit-big-websites">"How to Audit Big Websites"</a> Christine Anameier.
+- <a href="https://www.braintraffic.com/blog/how-to-audit-big-websites" class="usa-link">"How to Audit Big Websites"</a> Christine Anameier.
-- <a href="https://www.usability.gov/how-to-and-tools/methods/content-inventory.html">"Content Inventory."</a> usability.gov
+- <a href="https://www.usability.gov/how-to-and-tools/methods/content-inventory.html" class="usa-link">"Content Inventory."</a> usability.gov
 </section>

 <section class="method--section method--section--government-considerations" markdown="1" >

 ## Considerations for use in government

 No PRA implications.
 No information is collected from members of the public.
 </section>